What is A Proper Video Recorded Deposition?

 Be Careful, You May Be Revealing Strategy.

 Always read the notice, and never assume you are not on tape.
-The attorney could be revealing strategy, having confidential conversations.
+The attorney could be revealing the strategy, having confidential conversations.
 Plus, the deponent could be picking up heavy folders and objects and recorded all the time.

 Also, while visiting the defense attorney, the plaintiff's attorneys should ask if they are being recorded.
 And while at the defense firm's offices, if you wish to speak to your lawyer, step outside and whisper.
 Defense attorneys may use a two-way mirror, so you don't notice the videographer.